-- Financial Discipline Investing through SIP gives you a disciplined manner to save your money rather spending on unnecessary items.
-It will cater your habit of saving and you create wealth over a period of time.
+- Financial Discipline Investing through SIP gives you a disciplined manner to save your money rather than spending on unnecessary items.
+It helps in developing the habit of saving and you create wealth over a period of time.

-- Compounding Growth Earnings in a mutual fund are added back to the fund thus its value increased.
+- Compounding Growth Earnings in a mutual fund are added back to the fund which results in its value increased.
 This is called growth by compounding.

 To get started with SIP you must meet the eligibility criteria.